-- The operator estimation suite's measure\observables method now exposes a readout\symmetrize argument, which helps mitigate a machine's fidelity asymmetry between recognizing a qubit in the ground state versus the excited state. - The MEASURE instruction in pyQuil now has a mandatory second argument.
+- PyQuil's Gate objects now expose .controlled(q) and .dagger() modifiers, which turn a gate respectively into its controlled variant, conditional on the qubit q, or into its inverse. - The operator estimation suite's measure_observables method now exposes a readout_symmetrize argument, which helps mitigate a machine's fidelity asymmetry between recognizing a qubit in the ground state versus the excited state. - The MEASURE instruction in pyQuil now has a mandatory second argument.
 Previously, the second argument could be omitted to induce "measurement for effect", without storing the readout result to a classical register, but users found this to be a common source of accidental error and a generally rude surprise.
 To ensure the user really intends to measure only for effect, we now require that they supply an explicit None as the second argument.